-If you’re looking to travel for Thanksgiving break or you’re just needing a spontaneous getaway, a little day trip is the perfect mini vacation.
-And Louisville is close to so many great places.
-Even if you don’t have a lot of extra time this holiday season, there are plenty of places to go that are less than 200 miles away.
-Here are five great day trip destinations that are great to check out this fall, especially if you enjoy camping and hiking.
+If you’re looking to travel for upcoming festivities, or even if you’re just needing a spontaneous getaway, a little day trip is the perfect mini-vacation — and Louisville is close to so many great places!
+Even if you don’t have a lot of extra time this season, you can find plenty of places that are less than 200 miles away.
+Here are five beautiful day trip destinations to check out this fall, especially if you enjoy camping and hiking.

 5 Day Trips from Louisville

-This well-known Kentuckiana spot is perfect for a family day trip or a romantic getaway.
-You and your loved ones can explore 600 acres of orchards and vineyards, and pick your own fruits and vegetables from the fields of the largest farm in Southern Indiana.
-Pick some apples or nab a delicious bottle of wine to take home.
+This well-known Kentuckiana spot is perfect for a family-friendly day trip or romantic getaway.
+You and your loved ones can explore 600 acres of orchards and vineyards, and gather your own fruits and vegetables from the fields of the largest farm in Southern Indiana.
+Pick some apples or grab a delicious bottle of wine to take home.
 The drive is lined with various vineyards of Cabernet Franc, Cabernet Sauvignon, Malbec and Seyval Blanc.
-For the kiddos, they can play in the barnyard, and afterwards the whole family can enjoy good, old-fashioned Southern comfort food at Joe Huber’s Restaurant.
+The kiddos can play in the barnyard, then the whole family can enjoy some good, old-fashioned Southern comfort food at Joe Huber’s Restaurant.

 Remember the song “Wagon Wheel,” co-written by Bob Dylan and Old Crow Medicine Show?
-“But he’s a-heading west from the Cumberland Gap, to Johnson City, Tennessee.”
+“But he’s a-heading west from the Cumberland Gap to Johnson City, Tennessee.”
 You can’t visit the Cumberland Gap without playing that song on the drive!
-If you love scenic vistas, rushing waterfalls and colorful forests, this national historical park is the spot to be, but only if you’re a morning person who doesn’t mind road trips, because this one will take you a little over three hours.
+If you love scenic vistas, rushing waterfalls and colorful forests, this national historical park is the spot to be — but only if you’re a morning person who doesn’t mind road trips because this one will take you a little over three hours.
 Once you’re there, however, it’s worth it.
 Your whole family will be excited to experience the magnificent Appalachian Mountains up close.
-Cumberland Gap is also home to the 2,400-foot-high pinnacle where you can view Kentucky, Tennessee and Virginia all at once.
-You’ll never forget this scenic sight.
+Cumberland Gap is also home to the 2,400-foot high pinnacle where you can view Kentucky, Tennessee and Virginia all at once.
+You’ll never forget such a scenic sight.

-Travel time: 1 hour 3 minutes (48 miles) via IN-62 E/Ohio River Scenic Byway
+Travel time: approximately 1 hour (48 miles) via IN-62 E/Ohio River Scenic Byway

-It’s one of the prettiest small towns in the Midwest.
-Madison is home to Hanover College, but it’s much more than a college town.
+One of the prettiest small towns in the Midwest, Madison is home to Hanover College — but it’s way more than a college town.
 The rolling hills and limestone bluffs offer a great opportunity to explore.
 It’s also home to the Indiana Wine Trail, which includes seven wineries in Southeast Indiana.
-The trail is largely rural in nature with a beautiful blend of small towns and natural scenery.
+The trail is largely rural, with a beautiful blend of small towns and natural scenery.
 It’s perfect for a fall drive.
 Madison’s downtown business district has more than 133 blocks of historic architecture.
-We’re pretty fond of the Indiana Wine Trail, but we also love to visit Richwood on the River.
+We’re especially fond of the Indiana Wine Trail, but we also love to visit Richwood on the River.
 It’s a great wedding spot, and it’s an amazing bed and breakfast if you decide to make a weekend out of your trip.